 Aroma

-• woodsy, earthy, and kind of sweet too
+• woodsy, earthy, and sweet too

 Benefits